Rakaia

 Rakaia was also the junction of the Methven Branch, a branch line railway to Methven that operated from 1880 until its closure in 1976.
 An accident at the railway station in 1899 killed four people.

 Rakaia's most obvious feature is a large fibreglass salmon.
 The river from which the town takes its name is known for its salmon fishing and jetboating.

-The town and river were previously known as Cholmondeley, but the Maori name would eventually prevail over the English one.
+The town and river were previously known as Cholmondeley, but the Māori name would eventually prevail over the English one.

 The rural community of Acton is located south of the Rakaia township.